 7 goes downhill and left, fairly easy hole and 2's are common.
 It has been aced but not in tournament play.

 8 is a par 4 hole.
-Starting with a 313 foot downhill shot to the gap of a right dogleg going down a 90 foot green in the woods, good negotiation of the drop in elevation and finding the gap just right will set you up for the 3.
+Starting with a 313 foot downhill shot to the gap of a right dogleg going down a green into the woods, good negotiation of the drop in elevation and finding the gap just right will set you up for the 3.
 Getting a 2 is very difficult and has only been done a few times in a tournament (Sean Healy, Dan Hastings).

 9 is an "over the valley" shot, it goes down a 30 foot drop, over the creek, and back up 30 feet again and up a pine fairway to the left.
 Easy shot if you make it, but if you miss the fairway your disc drops 30 feet down into the valley for a difficult recovery shot.
 This is a hole for righties.
 If you are left handed you need to use a side arm.
 Most pros play to the left of the big hemlock for the direct route to the basket, amateurs play to the right of it for the par.
 Recently opened up to make it a true par 3 instead of 3.